| Published on 07/01/2020 | Updated on 13/10/2020

 2019 seemed to rise to demands and got us all excited about the future of hearing solutions again.
 It truly felt the year that made the industry evolve into one that is more inclusive and, more importantly, one that listened and responded to the consumer’s wants and needs.

 What should we be expecting from 2020?
-In all honesty, we've only seen a handful of new launches, which have raised the bar in many categories.
+We've seen a few new launches now, which have raised the bar in many categories.
 It will interesting to see what else is in the bag for the rest of the year.
-However, what it does show is that this year is showing promise.
+However, what it does show is that this year is showing promise and the kind of innovation that will not only enhance hearing now - but also shape the future of audiology technology.

-There is talk of a more successful Bluetooth technology, which may be the advance needed that will deal with some of the complaints surrounding Bluetooth within hearing aids.
-Plus – if the rumours are true – then it may be the digital answer to telecoils and loop systems.
-Connecting hearing and Bluetooth devices to PA systems instantly and seamlessly.
+There was talk of a more successful Bluetooth technology, which was the advance needed to deal with some of the complaints surrounding Bluetooth within hearing aids.
+This wasn't just hearsay and it has shown to provide the digital answer to telecoils and loop systems - connecting hearing and Bluetooth devices to PA systems instantly and seamlessly.

 Is it worth upgrading your hearing aids yet?
 It depends on what you buy.
 2019 has brought some significant advances in hearing aid technology, other hearing aid makes have barely improved in years.
 Here is a breakdown so we can help you know which is which.